Add Custom Attributes

 Selection

-A SELECTION type custom attribute has multiple possible values defined by the developer in the CatalogCustomAttributeDefinitionSelectionConfig object.
+A SELECTION type custom attribute has multiple selectable values defined by the developer in the CatalogCustomAttributeDefinitionSelectionConfig object.
 SELECTION type attributes can also allow single or multiple value selections.
+You can predefine up to 100 choice value properties and each item can have up to 100 of these choices active at any time.

 Link to section